 B) Pharyngeal orifice obstruction procedure (swab, gel, etc)

-A) Respiratory fluctuation of tympanic membrane
+A) respiratory fluctuation of the tympanic membrane

 B) Variations of external auditory canal pressure synchronized with nasopharyngeal pressure.